Where this fits

 Core answer pattern

 People usually want to know whether the method is real, whether they belong in the main route or a support lane, and whether this is practical rather than motivational fluff.
-The FAQ should answer those questions directly and calmly.
+The FAQ answers those questions directly and calmly.

 What we can answer with confidence

 The safest current answers are about methodology, route structure, available branches, and what kinds of support actually exist now.
-The FAQ should stay disciplined and not use invented certainty as decoration.
+The FAQ stays disciplined and does not use invented certainty as decoration.

 Method answer